 Staying positive in our world today may seem like a difficult feat, however, it is possible, and here are four simple ways to help you remain positive in current times.

-We do things for various reasons, but in most cases the things we do are prompted by love and our natural survival instincts.
+~We do things for various reasons, but in most cases the things we do are prompted by love and our natural survival instincts.
 This instinct may move you to prepping to survive natural disasters or a breakdown of law and order.
 Or, in the case of a family person, this instinct may move you to making the necessary preparations for your family and loved ones.
+Start with a fire evacuation plan, including a fire escape ladder, and a first aid kit.

-You will become more confident of surviving an event when you have taken the time to plan for it.
+~You will become more confident of surviving an event when you have taken the time to plan for it.
 This confidence helps you stay calm in serious situations.
-Prepping usually includes learning some basic self-defense skills, survival knowledge, and piling up essential supplies like food, water, and other survival tools.
+Prepping usually includes learning some basic self-defense skills, survival knowledge, and piling up essential supplies like meals-ready-to-eat (MRE's), water, tarps, a trusty knife, and other survival tools.

-Exercise releases endorphins which in addition to reducing your perception of pain, triggers a positive feeling, keeping you in a positive mood.
+~Exercise releases endorphins which in addition to reducing your perception of pain, triggers a positive feeling, keeping you in a positive mood.
 It gives you that extra boost you need for your day.
 Instead of curling up in a ball and scrolling mindlessly through the internet; take a walk, go for a run, shoot some hoops, or get a pickup game going.
+Elastic exercise bands and small dumb bells can be utilized in your downtime or when waiting to pick up kids from school or while waiting for your water to boil.

 Maintain a Healthy Mind